Dev-Mohamed-Ashraf/Dev-Mohamed-Ashraf/README.md

 # 💫 About Me:
-<br>- 🔭 I’m currently crafting high-performance mobile experiences that seamlessly merge robust engineering with pixel-perfect UI/UX design.<br>- 👯 I’m open to collaborate on scalable open-source Flutter projects and innovative products where Design and Code meet.<br>- 🤝 I’m engaging with experts to exchange advanced insights on Clean Architecture and Scalable Design Systems.<br>- 🚀 I’m currently pushing the boundaries of Advanced State Management and implementing the latest trends in Creative Coding.<br>- 💬 Ask me about Flutter, Dart, Python, C++, and bridging the gap between Design & Development.<br>- ⚡ Fun fact I combine the logic of C++ & Python with the creativity of Flutter to turn complex designs into clean, production-ready code.
+- 🔭 I’m currently **crafting high-performance mobile experiences that seamlessly merge robust engineering with pixel-perfect UI/UX design.**
+- 👯 I’m open to collaborate on **scalable open-source Flutter projects and innovative products where Design and Code meet.**
+- 🤝 I’m engaging with experts to **exchange advanced insights on Clean Architecture and Scalable Design Systems.**
+- 🚀 I’m currently **pushing the boundaries of Advanced State Management and implementing the latest trends in Creative Coding.**
+- 💬 Ask me about **Flutter, Dart, Python, C++, and bridging the gap between Design & Development.**
+- ⚡ Fun fact **I apply the robust logic of C++ & Python to write efficient Dart code that powers creative Flutter apps.**

 ## 🌐 Socials: